 The claims recite a method of treating or preventing "restenosis in a mammal ... which comprises administering an antirestenosis effective amount of rapamycin to said mammal."
-In general, "rapamycin" may refer to a class of compounds.
+In general, "rapamycin" 720 F.3d 1380 (Fed.
+Cir.
+2013)

+may refer to a class of compounds.
 While the patents-in-suit use the term "rapamycin," the parties agree that the shared specification discloses only one rapamycin species called sirolimus.
 Sirolimus is naturally produced by a bacterium called Streptomyces hygroscopicus.
-[Sirolimus's chemical structure had two relevant features: a "macrocyclic triene ring" and a specific "substituent group."]
+[Sirolimus's chemical structure has two relevant features: a "macrocyclic triene ring" and a specific "substituent group."]

 The parties do not dispute that the effective filing date of both patents is January 9, 1992.
 At that time, it was known that sirolimus acts in part by binding two proteins at sites within the macrocyclic ring.
-It was also known that there were four additional compounds with the same macrocyclic ring as sirolimus, but different substituent groups
+It was also known that there were four additional compounds with the same macrocyclic ring as sirolimus, but different substituent groups.